AlexsLemonade/reproducible-research/setup_instructions/mac_installation_instructions.md

 ### Installing the RStudio IDE

-First, navigate to the RStudio Download page website in the browser: https://www.rstudio.com/products/rstudio/download/.
+First, navigate to the RStudio website's Download page in the browser: https://www.rstudio.com/products/rstudio/download/.
 Click the link to Download the **Free** version of RStudio Desktop.

 <img src="screenshots/mac/rstudio_1.png" alt="RStudio Download Page" width="300">